-Organisers of the Woodstock anniversary event have lost an appeal to recover $18m from former investor, Dentsu
+Organisers of the Woodstock anniversary event have lost an appeal to recover $18m from the festivals' former investor, Dentsu

 Sign up for IQ Index

 With just 18 days to go, Woodstock 50 organisers announce venue change and make event free-to-attend, as line-up is thrown into doubt